spyrostheodoridis/Genetic-geography-of-terrestrial-mammals/README.md

 * data/mammalWallaceRegionsMulti.json

   This is the map that is used to map GD at the Wallace zoogeographic region scale.
 The map contains multiple polygones for each defined region.

+**Aligned sequences**

+* data/mammals_cytb.zip

+  This is a directory containing all sequence alignments (fasta format) per species for *cytb*.
+It should be unzipped to be used with the python notebooks.

+* data/mammals_co1.zip

+  This is a directory containing all sequence alignments (fasta format) per species for *co1*.
+It should be unzipped to be used with the python notebooks.

+**Climate data**

+* data/past_climate

+  This directory contains the processed paleoclimate data that were used to estimate past climate change / stability as predictor for GD.
+The four files represent temperature and precipitation trend and variability within extreme centuries of temperature change since the Last glacial Maximum.